stfc/PSyclone/tutorial/training/gocean/2.12-GameofLife-psydata/README.md

 options argument - if a driver should be created (default is False), and a tuple containing a module and region name.
-While PSyclone will create names for you, they are often not intuitive, so it is recommended to explicitly specify names (assuming of course that transformation is not applied to a large number of kernels at the same time).
-The options for the `apply` method can be specified as follows:
+While PSyclone will create names for you, they are often not intuitive, so you have an option to specify a module and region name to use.

-    options={"create_driver": True,
-             "region_name": ("timestep_mod", "combine")})

-Indicating that this is part of the timestep module, and is for the `combine` kernel.

-Create an instance of the `GOceanExtractTrans` transformation and apply it to the combine kernel in a PSyclone transformation script `extraction.py`.
+Typically you might want to extract more than one kernel at a time (I often use it for any kernel in an application, e.g. for LFRic's gungho application over 1500 kernels are created, though only around 700 are executed when running the example configuration), so naming all kernels becomes impossible.
+PSyclone will add region and invoke numbers if required to make sure unique names are created.
+Initially, do not specify a name to get used of the automatic PSyclone naming scheme.
+Options to a transformation are specified by adding a dictionary as follows:

+    ... apply(..., options={"create_driver": True })

+In the PSyclone script `extraction.py`, add the required parameter in the options dictionary when calling `apply`.
 The code can be compiled by using `Makefile.extraction` (`make -f Makefile.extraction`).
-After compilation, run the binary `gol.extraction config.glider`.
+After compilation, run the binary `gol.extraction ../gol-lib/config.glider`.

-You should now see that a new file `timestep-combine.nc` has been created.
-You can use `ncdump timestep-combine.nc | less` to look at the content of this file.
+You should now see that a new file `psy_time_step_alg_mod-invoke_compute-r0.nc` has been created.
+The added `r0` is a region number added automatically by PSyclone (in case that you instrument more than one kernel).

+You can use
+`ncdump psy_time_step_alg_mod-invoke_compute-r0.nc | less`
+to look at the content of this file.
 You can see that the dimensions of each field are specified, as well as the data of each field.
-For `current` there are actually two entries in the file: one called `current`, the other one `current_post`.
-This field is an input- and output-parameter of the combine function, and as such both the input value are stored (to provide the input parameter to the kernel), as well as the output value after the kernel call (`current_post`), which is used to verify the results.
+Fields that input- and output-parameters will actually have two entries in that file.
+An example is the field `current`: The first entry is called `current`, the other one `current_post`.
+This field is an input-parameter, because it contains the initial state of the grid, and it is an output-parameter, since its status is being updated at the end.
+Some parameters are (maybe unexpected) output parameters:
+`die` and `born` for example.
+While technically they are only temporary work arrays, they are written first (so they are not input parameters), and any written variable is considered an output, and so will be stored in the file.
+As they do not need to have input values, only the output values are stored in the fields `die_post` and `born_post`.

+The output values of any variable (i.e. the ones with s `post` attached to the names) will be used to verify the computation of the kernel.

-The driver program is called `driver-timestep-combine.f90`, and you can have a look at the code created by PSyclone.
+The driver program is called `driver-psy_time_step_alg_mod-invoke_compute-r0.F90` (reflecting the name of the created NetCDF file) and you can have a look at the code created by PSyclone.
 After a sequence of reading in the data from the file, you will see:

+    ...
     do j = current_internal_ystart, current_internal_ystop, 1
       do i = current_internal_xstart, current_internal_xstop, 1
         call combine_code(i, j, current, die, born)
       enddo
     enddo
-    if (ALL(current - current_post == 0.0)) then
-      PRINT *, "current correct"
-    else
-      PRINT *, "current incorrect.
-Values are:"
-      PRINT *, current
-      PRINT *, "current values should be:"
-      PRINT *, current_post
-    end if
+    call compare_init(6)
+    call compare('born', born, born_post)
+    call compare('current', current, current_post)
+    call compare('die', die, die_post)
+    call compare('i', i, i_post)
+    call compare('j', j, j_post)
+    call compare('neighbours', neighbours, neighbours_post)
+    call compare_summary()

+    ... apply(..., options={"create_driver": True,
+                            "region_name": ("timestep", "myinvoke")})
+                            })

 The nested loops are the psy-layer code that calls the kernel.
 Notice that the driver is not using any field data types, it is using plain